FamilyApps/ApesTogether/legal/terms-of-service.md

 - Manipulate or misrepresent portfolio information
 - Use the Service for illegal activities
 - Violate securities laws or regulations
+- Trade on or share material non-public information (insider information)
+- Use insider information in making investment decisions shared on the platform
+- Engage in insider trading or facilitate insider trading activities

 ## 8. Account Termination